A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

 where the offset by $0.2$ is added to make the magnitudes of the first two moments comparable.
 We show how these moments can be used for estimating the PDF of $\mathbf{Q}$ in Section \ref{sec:num_PDF}.

 The TT solver is carried out as follows.
-Since $w(x,\mathbf{y})$ is affine in $\mathbf{y}$, it is constructed straightforwardly in the TT format.
-In the log-case, we approximate the exponential of $w$ at all spatial and parametric points using the TT-Cross algorithm (Alg. \ref{alg:ttcross}).
-After the full solution is computed via the ALS-Cross algorithm (Alg. \ref{alg:als-cross}), integration over $x$ in \eqref{eq:QoI} involves only the zeroth (spatial) TT block.
-The resulting quantity depends only on $\mathbf{y}$, and is raised to the $p$-th power via the TT-Cross algorithm, and the QoI is computed by contracting the obtained tensor with the quadrature weights (the latter admit a rank-1 TT decomposition).
-To compute the coefficient and the QoI, we initialize Alg. \ref{alg:ttcross} with $800$ random indices $\mathcal{J}_{>k}$, for each $k=0,\ldots,d-1$.
+Since $10+w(x,\mathbf{y})$ is affine in $\mathbf{y}$, it is constructed straightforwardly in the TT format.
+In the log-case, we approximate the exponential of $w$ at all spatial and parametric points using the TT-Cross algorithm (Alg.~\ref{alg:ttcross}).
+After the full solution is computed via the ALS-Cross algorithm (Alg.~\ref{alg:als-cross}), integration over $x$ in \eqref{eq:QoI} involves only the zeroth (spatial) TT block.
+The resulting quantity depends only on $\mathbf{y}$, and is raised to the $p$-th power via the TT-Cross algorithm.
+The moments of $\mathbf{Q}$ are computed by multiplying the obtained tensor with the quadrature weights (the latter admit a rank-1 TT decomposition).
+To compute the coefficient and the QoI, we initialize Alg.~\ref{alg:ttcross} with $800$ random indices $\mathcal{J}_{>k}$, for each $k=0,\ldots,d-1$.
 This is a reasonable trade-off between overhead and reliability, since optimal TT ranks range from $50$ to $500$, depending on the model parameters.

-For the ALS-Cross algorithm we have two strategies, depending on the form of the coefficient, see Remark \ref{rem:rank-increase}.
+For the ALS-Cross algorithm we have two strategies, depending on the form of the coefficient, see Rem.~\ref{rem:rank-increase}.
 In the log-normal and log-uniform case, the ranks of the coefficient and the solution are comparable, and we can use the coefficient as an initial guess.
-In the affine case, we can start from the coefficient and increase the ranks in the course of iterations.
-Or we can adopt the strategy used for the coefficient, starting from a high-rank initial guess and truncate the ranks to the optimal values.
+In the affine case, we can start from the coefficient and increase the ranks in the course of the iteration, or we can adopt the strategy used for the coefficient, i.e., to start from a high-rank initial guess and to truncate the ranks to the optimal values.
 However, the rank of the initial guess governs the number of deterministic problems we need to solve; if it is too large, the overall complexity will be too high.
 We compare these two strategies below.